CodeLinaro-mirror/la_platform_external_stg/doc/naming.md

 # C Type Names

+This is implementated in `naming.{h,cc}`.

 STG does not contain full type names for every type node in the graph.
-If full type names are needed then we need to generate them ourselves.
+In order to meaningfully describe type changes, STG needs to be able to render C and C++ type names back into source-level syntax.

 ## Implementation